openordu/pce/a/abarta.md

 index: false
 article: false
 icon: article
-next: abbey-lubber.md
+next: abartach.md
-prev: éric.md
+prev: abandinus.md
 ---
 Main Designation: <Badge text="Irish god" />

 Abarta (Ábartach, Ábhartach).
 A minor Fomorian according to Monaghan[^monaghan], but one of the Tuatha Dé according to Ó hOgáin[^ohogain], and a vampire in later folklore.
 In the Finnian cycle when the Fianna were hunting near Cnoc Áine, this figure posing as an unemployed lazy vassal begged _Fionn Mac Cumhaill_ to become his servant and join his warband.
 After agreeing he was given the name _Giolla Deacair_ meaning 'difficult servant'.
 He had an ugly and terrifying horse which he tricked _Conán Maol_ into riding, who then became stuck like when one touches the mane of a waterhorse.
 Trying to right the situation 14 other _Fianna_ were also became stuck and were carried off into The Otherworld.
 After some searching, _Fionn Mac Cumhaill_ locates this lazy servant and it is discovered he is really _Ábhartach mac Ildathaigh_, who was considered to the the world's most powerful druid. Ábhartach offered to pay Fionn but Fionn forgave the taking of the fifteen warriors hostage.
 In later folklore he was described as a blood sucking [revenant](../r/revenant.md) who drinks blood and spends most his time trapped under a laght(grave monument) in Slaghtaverty.
 Here he is described as a dwarf and a magical wizard who was burried upside down by the local chieftain so that he wouldn't resurrect.
-However, Ó hOgáin draws from versions where _Fionn Mac Cumhail_ performs [tenm laida](../t/tenmlaida.md) and augurs Abarta's one weak spot, striking him there, burying him and erecting a monument over him.
+However, Ó hOgáin draws from versions where _Fionn Mac Cumhail_ performs [tenm laida](../t/tenmlaida.md) and augurs Abarta's one weak pot, striking him there, burying him and erecting a monument over him.

 > There is a place in the parish of Errigal in Londonderry, called Slaghtaverty,
 > but it ought to have been called Laghtaverty, the laght or sepulchral monument